abdulhaseeboff/abdulhaseeboff/README.md

 - 👋 Hi, My name is Abdul Haseeb.
 - 🌱 My education and work revolves around tech and finance.
 - 💞️ Let's code.
-- 📫 How to reach me work.abdulhaseeb@gmail.com
+- 📫 Reach me at work.abdulhaseeb@gmail.com

 <!---
 abdulhaseeboff/abdulhaseeboff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.